Gendo Ikari: Ignorance is our ally. Do you disapprove?

 - Shinji really needs Asuka.
 When she's missing, he's helpless and falls apart.

-- Longing Look: Before getting together, Shinji often gazed at Asuka longingly, averting his eyes right when she looked back.Predictably, perhaps inevitably, Shinji found his gaze wandering away from the moving images on the television and focusing on Asuka's prone form, as if drawn by some invisible force. […] Suddenly, Asuka called out, making Shinji jump and quickly avert his eyes.
+- Longing Look: Old habits die hard.
+Shinji often finds himself gazing at Asuka longingly, averting his eyes right when she looks back.Predictably, perhaps inevitably, Shinji found his gaze wandering away from the moving images on the television and focusing on Asuka's prone form, as if drawn by some invisible force. […] Suddenly, Asuka called out, making Shinji jump and quickly avert his eyes.

 - Love Confession:

-- After fighting Samael, Shinji and Asuka argue during lunch break.
+- After the battle against Samael, Shinji and Asuka argue during lunch break.
 When Asuka reminds him that he claimed hating her, Shinji, quite anguished, half-replies, half-blurts out that he cares about her.

 - Love Hurts: